notofonts/noto-fonts/FAQ.md

 ### What writing systems does Noto support?

-As of March 2016, Noto fonts support all scripts/writing systems defined in Unicode 6.1.
+As of September 2016, Noto fonts support all scripts/writing systems defined in Unicode 6.1.
 * For all major living scripts, Noto provides two weights (regular and bold) and both UI and non-UI fonts.
 UI fonts are for text display in UI elements (e.g. buttons, menus) that have a height limit.
 * For many major living scripts, Noto provides multiple typeface styles.
 For example, there are sans-serif and serif styles for Latin, Greek, Cyrillic, Indic (Devanagari, Tamil, Telugu etc), Armenian, Georgian, Thai, Khmer, and Lao; Naskh and Kufi styles for Arabic; and Eastern, Western, Estrangela styles for Syriac.
 * For all living scripts, Noto includes hinted and unhinted fonts: hinted fonts for Windows and Linux, and unhinted fonts for Android and Mac.
 * For historical scripts, Noto has unhinted fonts with one weight (regular)

-### What are Google's plans for Noto?
+### What are Google's plans for Noto (so called "Phase 3")?
+* We plan to extend character/script coverage to cover 100% of Unicode 9.0.
+For CJK, we plan to cover Plane 0 (BMP) CJK characters in Unicode 9.0

-Since late 2015 we have been extending Noto from two weights (Regular and Bold) to a range of weights from thin to heavy.
-We also hope to add a condensed width for many living scripts.
-We intend to add additional scripts and support more recent versions of Unicode.
+* We plan to extend Noto from two weights (regular and bold) and one width to a number of weights (thin to heavy) and a number of widths (condensed to normal).

-In addition, we plan to release the glyph and other source data for all Noto fonts, and provide a pipeline to build binary fonts from these sources.
+* we plan to open source glyph and other source data for all Noto fonts, and provide a pipeline to build binary fonts from these sources.
 With the font sources and pipeline, everyone can build their own fonts and use Noto as the base font for free.

 ### When will language or script X be supported by Noto?